Elizabethan Religious Settlement: Royal injunctions

 The Queen was disappointed by the extreme iconoclasm of the Protestants during the visitations.
 In October 1559, she ordered that a crucifix and candlesticks be placed on the communion table in the Chapel Royal.
 Later, she decided that roods should be restored in parish churches.
 Elizabeth's bishops protested both moves as revivals of idolatry, arguing that all images were forbidden by the Second Commandment.
 In the end, the Queen and the bishops reached an unspoken compromise.
 She kept her crucifix and candles and dropped her plans to restore roods.
 In 1560, Bishop Grindal was allowed to enforce the demolition of rood lofts in London.
 A year later, the Queen herself ordered the demolition of all lofts, but the rood beams were to remain on which the royal arms were to be displayed.
 The Queen still believed there should be a division between the chancel and the rest of the church.

 Many parishes were slow to comply with the injunctions.
 Many did so out of sympathy with traditional Catholic religion, while others waited to see if this religious settlement was permanent before taking expensive action.
-Churchwarden accounts indicate that half of all parishes kept Catholic vestments and Mass equipment for at least a decade.
+Churchwardens' accounts indicate that half of all parishes kept Catholic vestments and Mass equipment for at least a decade.
 Gradually, however, parishes complied as bishops exerted pressure.
 Most of the parish clergy were Catholics.
-Through the mid-1650s, there were an estimated 800 clergy who resigned or were deprived for refusal to conform.
+Through the mid-1560s, there were an estimated 800 clergy who resigned or were deprived for refusal to conform.
 Most parish clergy kept their posts, but it is not clear to what degree they conformed.
 The bishops thought that Catholicism was widespread among the old clergy, but priests were rarely removed because of a clergy shortage that began with an influenza epidemic in 1558.